VNEU/FLEXURIO-CLI/README.md

 ## INSTALL
 ### Get installer :
 ```
-Download a zip and extrak.
+Download a zip and extract, go to folder FLEXURIO-CLI.

 ```